altocodenl/cell/readme.md

       - Be able to pass sequences to do/else in cell.if; do we need an expansion?
 If we don't, can we also not need an expansion (:) on cell.do and cell.loop, when we pass lambdas to them?
    - Loop
    - Implement fizzbuzz & html validation/generation
-- Upload
    - Single entrypoint at cell.call
-   - Actual upload that stores the file in the dataspace
+- Upload: upload that stores the file in the dataspace, as well as the data
-- Useful data handling
+- Data handling
    - Count
    - Sum
    - Aggregate